zacgeis/udacity-deep-learning/notes.md

 - Embeddings allow data to be represented with lower dimensional vectors.
 - Word embeddings allow networks to learn things like that a queen is the female counterpart of a king.

+- One hot encoding doesn't work very well for large vocabularies because you have an array of something like 30K 0s.
+Instead using vectors to represent the number you can have a much smaller size.

+- CBOW is used to pass surrounding words to get the inner word and SkipGram is used to see what words might be surrounded given a specific word.
+  - SkipGram performs better

+- Subsampling is a process where you remove all of the most frequent words from a body of text.

+- The goal of the skipgram architecture is to basically start with one hot encoding, train the network, then use the hidden weights as the lower dimensional vector representations.

+- Hidden layer weights are the embeddings.

+- Since one hot encodings only have a single 1, you can find that row in the hidden weights matrix and use that as the embeddings vector.

+- Start thinking about the hidden layer as just a two dimensional matrix of weights.

+- tf.nn.embedding_lookup

+- Negative sampling?
+  - Don't udpate the millions of weights in the hidden layer.
+Only one true target because of of one hot encoding.
+Make an approximation of the loss by only sampling a small set of the negative results.
+  - tensorflow sampled softmax

+- TSNE will take a high dimensional vector and convert it to a 2d dimensional vector for viewing.
+The interesting property is that it perserves the local structure of the higher dimensional data.

 ### Cheat Sheets